sungsujaing/Artificial_Intelligence_articles_and_tutorials/README.md

 ###  [Exploring non-linear activation functions][5]

 In a neural network, an activation function is an important transformer which enables a model to learn non-linearity.
 There are different types of activation function and their performance depends on many different factors.
 This article explores a few of today's most popular types of activation functions in a neural network: ***sigmoid***, ***tanh***, ***ReLU*** and ***ELU***.
 Some pros and cons of each function are described along with their mathematical backgrounds.
-Lastly, simple experimental results are presented comparing the performance of the models with different activation functions when fitting the MNIST dataset (both on simple NN and CNN architectures).
+Lastly, experimental results are presented comparing the performance of the models with different activation functions when fitting the simple MNIST dataset (both on arbitrarily-built NN and CNN architectures).

 <p align="center">
 <img src="images/activation_funtion_elu.png" width="25%">